cdutboy928/notes/git/git.md

         `HEAD:refs/heads/<head>`

 ##### CONFIGURED REMOTE-TRACKING BRANCHES
 You often interact with the same remote repository by regularly and repeatedly fetching from it.
-In order to keep track of the progress of such a remote repository, `git fetch` allows you to configure `remtoe.<repository>.fetch` configuration variables.
+In order to keep track of the progress of such a remote repository, `git fetch` allows you to configure `remote.<repository>.fetch` configuration variables.
 Typically such a variable may look like this:

-        [remtoe "origin"]
+        [remote "origin"]
                 fetch = +refs/heads/*:refs/remotes/origin/*
 ![configuration_variables](configuration_variables.png)
 This configuration is used in two ways: